TimB87/crux-steam/README.md

 *  python3-32 needs some checking, just to be sure
 *  rtmpdump-32 uses git as a source
 *   * either I pack it up myself and host or is it ok to use git and versioned checkout maybe?
+    * since you updated your port of rtmpdump, I just should use the same source over here
 *  appindicator in i3bar/…? does not show
+  * we are missing libappindicator-gtk2-32...
 *  clean up
   * not quiet sure how to put deps, findeps is no help. the big brother in case plus maybe python or whatever?
   *  cleaned up most Pkgfiles (didn't put deps yet)
   *  deps should be fine?!
 * Darkest Dungeon seems to run, but DOOM (the new one) which depends on Steam Proton (wine :D) doesn't
   * Total War: Warhammer runs (native feral port) fine as is too
+  * as far as I understand, PROTON is not supposed to run from an native runtime?

 # Notes